awsdocs/aws-cloudhsm-user-guide/doc_source/java-sample-hmac.md

 This sample shows how to generate a hash\-based message authentication code \(HMAC\) in the HSM and use it to hash a message\.
 Unlike a typical hash, an HMAC uses a hash function and a cryptographic key\.

 To generate a symmetric key, this sample calls the `generateAESKey()` method in the [Create an AES Key](java-sample-aes-key.md) sample\.
-It uses the `loginWithExplicitCredentials()` method in the [Log In To an HSM](java-sample-login.md) example to log in to the HSM, but you can substitute the login method that you prefer\.
+It uses the `loginWithEnvVars()` method in the [Log In To an HSM](java-sample-login.md) example to log in to the HSM, but you can substitute the login method that you prefer\.
 Also, this sample assumes that [the Cavium provider](use-cavium-provider.md) is included in your Java provider file\.
 If it is not, create an instance of the provider and substitute it for the **Cavium** string\.

 ```
 package com.amazonaws.cloudhsm.examples;